VladTZY/Snake-Game-C/README.md

-Simple snake build using C++.
+# Simple snake built using C++.
 Movement with WASD